Campus Life

 Applying for a Work Permit

-AIU will send all accepted students a copy of the part-time work permit application with their Certificate of Eligibility.
-All students should complete this form and submit it when they pass through Immigration upon arrival in Japan.
+AIU will send an introduction on how to apply for a work permit for all newly accepted students by email at least one month before the semester begins.
+All students should complete this form and submit it when they pass through Immigration upon arrival to Japan.

-The form is also available for download and electronic completion from the Immigration Services Agency's website.
+The form is also available for download and electronic completion on the Immigration Services Agency’s website .

 The official name of the work permit application is: Application for Permission to Engage in Activity Other than That Permitted under the Status of Residence Previously Granted.